Looking for support for your finance function? Book a time with an expert.

 Distressed Situations:

-Sometimes the best LBO targets aren't necessarily the fastest-growing companies.
+Sometimes the best LBO targets are not necessarily the fastest-growing companies.

 LBOs vs. Other Acquisition Strategies